dhengareharry/Superhero_Hunter/README.md

 To deploy this project, simply open the index.html file in your browser.

 ## Demo
-Check out the live demo of the application at SuperheroHunter Demo to see it in action.
+Check out the live demo of the application at https://dhengareharry.github.io/Superhero_Hunter/ to see it in action.

 * Author
 @HarishDhengare